 Further information about the taxation of married people and civil partners, with examples showing how income is taxed, is available in the Revenue Commissioners' Leaflet IT2: Taxation of Married Persons and Civil Partners.

-The Revenue Commissioners have produced some useful frequently asked questions about taxation following marriage and following registration of a civil partnership.
+The Revenue Commissioners have produced some useful frequently asked questions about taxation following marriage.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.